TKrisee/TKrisee/README.md

 <h2 align="left">Hi 👋!
-My name is Kristóf Tischler and I'm a developer, from Hungary</h2>
+My name is Kristóf Tischler and I'm a developer from Hungary</h2>

 ###